Kerry Carpenter Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter is batting .277 with eight doubles, a triple, 11 home runs and 13 walks.
+- Carpenter is hitting .271 with eight doubles, a triple, 11 home runs and 14 walks.

-- Carpenter enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .375 with three homers.

-- Carpenter has reached base via a hit in 29 games this season (of 51 played), and had multiple hits in 13 of those games.

-- Carpenter has driven in a run in 15 games this year (29.4%), including eight games with more than one RBI (15.7%).
+- Carpenter has driven in a run in 15 games this season (28.8%), including eight games with more than one RBI (15.4%).
 He has also driven in three or more of his team's runs in four contests.

-- He has scored in 17 of 51 games this season, and more than once 4 times.
+- In 18 of 52 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.